bitcointranscripts/bitcointranscripts/README.md

 The file name will ideally be prefixed by the date (e.g. `2021-03-30-example-file.md`)

 Each transcript is a markdown file, which requires to include the `title` and `transcript_by` in the file front matter.
-You can optionally add the speaker's name, categories as well as date and tags as strings in an array.
-Also, optionally included is a video/audio link as `media` provided they are available.
+You can optionally add the `speakers`' names, `categories` and `tags` as strings in an array as well as `date`(YYYY-MM-DD) and the video/audio link as `media` if available.
 For example:

 ```
 ---